-- a.
-Within five years from the Accreditation Commission's approval for Candidate status, an institution must demonstrate compliance with any unresolved determinations of non-compliance with TRACS Standards noted in the Evaluation Team Report. - b.
+- b.
+Within a maximum of two years from the Accreditation Commission's approval for Candidate status, an institution must demonstrate compliance with any unresolved determinations of non-compliance with TRACS Standards noted in the Evaluation Team Report. - c.
 A Compliance Report is required regularly (usually March 1 and September 1 of each year) until all determinations noted in the Evaluation Team Report have been satisfied.